 “I often have patients ask me about light sensitivity and its relationship to eye color,” he says.
 “Although it seems intuitive that people with lighter eye color and less melanin are more light sensitive, I’ve never been able to identify any proof that it’s actually the case.
 For instance, people with lighter colored eyes could have other, compensatory mechanisms at other points in the photophobia pathway.”

-It’s complicated.
-Research indicates a correlation between blue eye color and light sensitivity, but doctors are unsure of the cause.
-The reason could be from thinner irises, increased permeability, or other nuanced reasons in the photophobia pathway.
+There’s a correlation between people with lighter colored eyes—blue, gray, or green—with light sensitivity.
+However, doctors are unsure of the exact cause.
+It could be from thinner irises, increased permeability, reduced pigment, or other nuances in the photophobia pathway.

 Other Opinions About Light Sensitivity and Blue Eyes